-An internship is required for all interior design students, and this usually occurs during junior year.
-The interior design chairperson will help you find an internship that is the best fit for your career goals and your site supervisor.
+An internship is required for all interior architecture and design students, and this usually occurs during junior year.
+The interior architecture and design chairperson will help you find an internship that is the best fit for your career goals and your site supervisor.

 Students often participate in internships at architectural firms, design firms, office furniture dealerships and in sales positions.
 During an internship, you might work on a residential, corporate, healthcare, eldercare, hospitality or sustainable design project.